Lymphoma Coalition Member Organisations

 Leukaemia CARE was established in 1967 and exists to provide vital care and support to all those whose lives are affected by leukaemia, lymphomas and the allied blood disorders.

-The Lymphoma Association is the only UK charity specialising in the provision of information and support to anyone affected by lymphoma, whether as a patient, carer, family member or friend.
+Lymphoma Action is the only UK charity specialising in the provision of information and support to anyone affected by lymphoma, whether as a patient, carer, family member or friend.
 Our services include a helpline, a wide range of free patient literature, buddy scheme, local support groups, patient conferences and an interactive website.
 We also work closely with health professionals, providing them with free literature to give to patients and we host two nurse education days each year.

 Originally founded in February 2002 as the Myeloma Foundation and Support Group of Barbados, we broadened our scope in May of that year to include Lymphoma and Leukaemia and became known as The Myeloma, Lymphoma and Leukaemia Foundation of Barbados.
 We are registered as Charity #579.